news-ai/news-discovery/README.md

 Discovering and finding new news articles

 Run Celery with:
-`celery worker -A feed -l info -c 5`
+`celery worker -A taskrunner --beat -l info -c 5`

 Start Redis:
 `redis-server`